 Preamble 1

-Definitions.
+Definitions .
 2

-CHAPTER 1 [4
+CHAPTER 1 [ 4

-within the B nd Professional Standards and Regulations Governing Lecture, Laboratory, and Clinical Assessments iomedical Laboratory Diagnostics and Pathologists' Assistant Programs in Conformity with West G Policies 10 and 31, and Academics Rule 2.5
+within the un Pathologists nd Professional Standards and Regulations Governing Lecture, Laboratory, and Clinical Assessments and ergraduate Biomedical Laboratory Diagnostics and graduate Medical Laboratory Science and 'Assistant Programs in Conformity with West Virginia BoG Policies 10 and 31, and Academics Rule

 SECTION 1.
 ACADEMIC AND PROFESSIONAL PERFORMANCE 4

 1.1 Academic Requirements and Professional Standards 4

 1.2 Assessments 4

 1.3 Rights and Obligations of the Student 5

 1.4 Rights and Obligations of the Faculty 6

-SECTION STANDA 1 2.
+SECTION STANDA 2.
 CONSEQUENCES OF FAILURE TO MEET ACADEMIC AND PROFESSIONAL RDS AND REQUIREMENTS 6

-2.1 A Zero, A Lower Grade, an Unforgivable F (UF), an Incomplete (I) Final Grade or Exclusion from Further Participation in the Course, Unit or Clinical Rotation
+2.1 A Zero, A Lower Grade, an Unforgivable F (UF), an Incomplete (I) Final Grade or Exclusion from Further Participation in the Course, Unit or Clinical Rotation 6

 2.2 Probation 6

-2.3 Dismissal 7
+2.3 Dismissal 6

 SECTION 3.
 ACADEMIC AND PROFESSIONAL STANDARDS COMMITTEE (APSC): 7

 3.1 The Formal Process of Review by the APSC 7

-3.2 Criteria to Remain in Good Standing.
-8
+3.2 Criteria to Remain in Good Standing 8

-3.3 Probation 9
+3.3 Probation 8

-3.4 Dismissal 9
+3.4 Dismissal 10

-SECTION V4.
-APPEAL OF ACADEMIC DISHONESTY OR ACADEMIC PENALTIES .
-11
+SECTION 4.
+APPEAL OF ACADEMIC DISHONESTY OR ACADEMIC PENALTIES 11

-CHAPTER 1 II .11
+CHAPTER I Π 11

-Standards Governing Student Conduct Outside the Department of PALM Professional Programs (Board 31)
+Standards Governing Student Conduct Outside the Department of PALM Professional Programs (Bound 31)

-CHAPTER 1 III .11
+CHAPTER 1 III 12

-Department of PALM Professional Programs Student Code of Academic and Professional Integrity .
-11
+Department of PALM Professional Programs Student Code of Academic and Professional Integrity 12